-Part 1 of a 3 part series with Proper Paw's Judy Bernard on socializing puppies during COVID-19
+Part 1 in a 3 part series with Proper Paw's Judy Bernard on socializing puppies during COVID-19

 A happy effect of the pandemic is what we in the biz are calling pandemic puppies.
 With the activities that take us humans away from home on hold – commutes, long work and school days, travel for work and fun, nights out – many of us have decided that this is a great time to bring home a new four-legged friend.
 We have more time to train them and lots of time to enjoy them.